curtmorgan3/quest-bound-docs/docs/rulebook.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

 # Rulebook

 The rulebook, as in all tabletop role playing games, is the method by which your game is delivered to your players.
-It is the primary way they’ll learn and play your game, as well as understand the artistic direction of your universe.
+It is the primary way they’ll learn and play your game, as well as understand its art direction and lore.

 While all entities in a Quest Bound ruleset will make your game more interactive for your players, the rulebook is the only requirement to deliver your game to players.